 Sir George William Rendel (1889-1979) was a British diplomat who wrote a confidential memorandum detailing atrocities committed against Greeks during the Greek Genocide.
 Rendel attended Queen’s College, Oxford and soon after graduating, joined the British Diplomatic Service.
 He was Head of the Eastern Department of the Foreign Office from 1930-1938, Ambassador to the Yugoslav Government in London from 1941-43 and British Ambassador to Belgium from 1947-50.
 He also represented the United Kingdom on various United Nations committees.
 He was knighted in 1943 and in 1957 published his memoirs titled The Sword and the Olive: Recollections of Diplomacy and the Foreign Service, 1913-1954.
+He died in 1979.
 He authored a Foreign Office memorandum dated 20 March 1922 describing Turkish massacres and persecutions of Greeks during the period 1919-1922, excerpts of which appear below.

 The conclusion of the armistice with Turkey on the 30th October, 1918, seems to have brought about a temporary cessation of the persecution of the minorities by the Turks which had gone on all through the war.
 In the course of these persecutions, it is generally agreed that about 1,500,000 Armenians perished in circumstances of extreme barbarity, and that over 500,000 Greeks were deported, of whom comparatively few survived.
 The ghastly Armenian persecutions of the early part of the war formed the subject of a British Blue Book as early as 1916, and the almost equally horrible Greek persecutions have been dealt with in several Greek official publications (see particularly the proceedings of the third National Assembly in Athens in April 1921).
 Information regarding the persecutions of the other Christian bodies has not yet been collected.